Science Honors Program (SHP)

 As part of the application process, there will also be a 2-hour online entrance examination.
 There will be multiple dates available on the weekends throughout June.
 Students will be contacted to choose their preferred examination date after the application deadline.
 The examination will contain questions in mathematics and science.
 Students are expected to have a background in algebra, geometry, trigonometry, and probability, together with some knowledge of elementary science subjects.
 No special studying or review is needed for the examination.

-The deadline for completed applications is 11:59 pm on March 27th, 2024 including application fee.
+The deadline for completed applications is 11:59 pm on April 15th, 2025, including the application fee.
 No applications will be accepted after this date.
-Transcripts and letters of recommendation must be received by April 10th, 2024.
+Transcripts and letters of recommendation must be received by April 30th, 2025.

 Payment